 And that’s before I mention your debts that’ll need to be paid off too.

-Most importantly, if you are renting, you definitely need Life Insurance.
-What if you died?
-Could your partner afford the rent on your current four-bed detached or would she have to downsize and squeeze the kids into one room?
+Could your partner afford the rent on your current four-bed detached or would they have to downsize and squeeze the kids into one room?

 Comparatively, the big benefit of Life Insurance is that your responsibility goes as far as telling the truth on the application form and then paying your premium.
-After that, you’ve got guaranteed cover and have safeguarded your family’s future.
-For most people, that’s the easier and safer option.

 No way!